dannyvilchez/dannyvilchez.github.io/README.md

 It’s built with [Hugo](https://gohugo.io/) and hosted on [GitHub Pages](https://pages.github.com/).

-I work finance and insurance data systems by day, so this site reflects what I do by night:
+I work with finance and insurance data systems by day, so this site reflects what I do by night:
 Spin up side projects I _swear_ I’ll finish.
 Eventually.

 ## Tech Stack